Bath Crayon Projecthttps://www.brambleberry.com/in-the-studio/projects/all-projects/bath-crayon-project/PS000141.html

 3 mL Undiluted Lab Color

 Chop 5 ounces of Clear Melt and Pour Soap Base into small uniform pieces.
 Place the soap into a small heat-safe container and melt in the microwave using 10-15 second bursts.

-Add 2 mL of Orange Soda Fragrance Oil and stir thoroughly.
+Add 2 mL of Tropical Punch Fragrance Oil and stir thoroughly.